Rocket League Rulebook – Ibex Gaming League

 • Hold Swiss citizenship, or

-• Reside in Switzerland and possess at least a B-permit.
+• Reside in Switzerland and possess at least a B-permit, or

 2.3 Foreign Player Exceptions